 So, she did the natural thing and moved to Paris, changed her name to Cora Pearl, and became a courtesan to dukes, princes, and the elites of society, accumulating a vast fortune of chateaus, jewellery, and clothing while she did it.

 And now, she’s had a restaurant named after her, too.

 That restaurant – though in Covent Garden, not Paris – comes to you from the Kitty Fisher’s team, with the kitchen helmed by former head chef there, George Barson.
 He’s come up with a menu that feels both familiar and fancy, elevating comfort food with top-notch ingredients and presenting plates with that signature Kitty Fisher’s flair.

-The kitchen meanwhile, is quite a lot bigger, allowing Barson and his team to branch out a little with the dishes.
+The space itself is seriously intimate, seating just 55 amid its glossy herringbone-tiled walls, soft vintage lighting and velvet green banquettes.
+The kitchen, however, is sizeable, allowing Barson and his team to branch out a little with the dishes.
 On the menu you’ll find numbers like leek heart and smoked eel terrine; veal fillet with bordelaise and celeriac; and the applaudable Quail Caesar! (quail, with a side of Caesar salad and budum-tshh).
 And to finish?
 There’s chocolate ganache dribbled over malt ice cream; trifle to share; and a superlative coffee and cardamom sponge, served with milk sorbet.

 We’d buy it a chateau if we could.

 NOTE: Cora Pearl is open Tuesday-Sunday, 12-2.30pm and 5.30-10.30pm (lunch only on Sunday).
 You can find out more and book on their website HERE.